Home / Blog / Data Analysis / Proof, tea and Fisher: the origin of experimental design

 Ronald Aylmer Fisher

-In the design of experiments in statistics, the lady drinking tea is a random experiment reported by Ronald Fisher in his 1935 book The Design of Experiments.
+In the design of experiments in statistics, the lady sipping tea is a randomized experiment reported by Ronald Fisher in his 1935 book The Design of Experiments.

 One day, Ronald Aylmer Fisher (the inventor of experimental design) witnessed a scene in which a lady was outraged: